 Copy editing and line editing are the kinds of editing you’re probably used to thinking about.
 They work at the level of the sentence: the minutia of a manuscript.

 Copy editing and line editing are for works whose larger elements have been addressed and now needs its sentences clarified.

-A copy editor will make Track Changes to your document (Read here to learn about Track Changes).
-Your returned document will have all kinds of minute additions, deletions, and relocations in it.
+A copy editor will make track changes to your document (Read here to learn about track changes).
+Your returned document will have all kinds of additions, deletions, and relocations in it.
 It may also include editor comments and queries.

 This too can be a bit difficult to face, but, if you’ve already gone through the earlier editing stages, your manuscript will now begin to feel complete.
 Be proud of yourself—you’ve put in significant and difficult work to better your writing.
 This isn't easy!

 Proofreading constitutes the final pass of a manuscript and addresses any remaining errors—including spelling, typographical, mechanical, punctuation, and formatting.